dmbarbour/wikilon/docs/AwelonLang.md

 ## Generic Programming

-A weakness of Awelon is lack of built-in support for generic programming.
-For example, we cannot implicitly overload an `add` word to use different functions for different types, such as natural numbers versus matrices.
-We can use explicit overloads, but such mechanisms are often syntactically awkward and difficult to integrate with type systems.
-Deferred typing and projectional editing should help, but we still require a model with concrete constructors and predictable behavior to project above.
+A weakness of Awelon is lack of implicit support for generic programming.
+For example, we cannot implicitly overload an `add` word based on argument type.
+We'll instead use a separate `nat-add` vs `int-add` vs `matrix-add`.
+Implicit generic programming can entangle too easily with static type inference, and require commitment to a specific model of static types - which I would prefer to avoid for Awelon.

-My intuition is to generalize generic programming as a constraint or search problem.
-For example, the choice of which `add` function to use is based on constraints in future input and result types, which may be provided later.
-It seems feasible to develop a monad with an implicit environment of constraints, then evaluate a monad to a program result at compile-time, i.e. staged metaprogramming.
-But I have not verified this intuition in practice.
+But it is feasible to explicitly model generic programs as polymorphic programs, providing the appropriate `[int-add]` as an argument or part of a record.
+And we could do this ahead of time, if we model a multi-stage program or assume deep constant propagation in our optimizer.
+If we have records of methods representing our types, we could use `(eq)` to represent equivalence assumptions.

+It should be possible to design monads or editable views that track context and make generic programming relatively convenient.
+However, I haven't worked out the details.
+Meanwhile, I would focus on building useful things from a few, simple data types.

 ## Bots and Effects

-An Awelon bot process is modeled as a monadic transaction, repeated indefinitely.
-Coordination is implicit: if a stream-processing bot reads an empty input queue, or a full output queue, it can abort.
-Rather than deterministically repeat an obviously unproductive behavior, the bot will implicitly wait for observed conditions to change.
-There is no need for explicit waits, signals, locks, or polling.
+An Awelon bot process is modeled as a deterministic transaction repeated indefinitely, but implicitly waiting when repetition is obviously unproductive.
+These implicit waits support process coordination, replacing locks, signals, polling.
+For example, repeating an aborted transaction is obviously unproductive.
+So a stream-processing bot might abort when the input channel is empty or the output channel is full, to implicitly wait for these conditions to change.

-Awelon bots are defined in the dictionary.
-We implicitly read the bot definition at the start of each transaction.
-Thus, changes to a bot's definition are immediately applied.
-This ensures liveness and robust user control over system behavior.

-For dynamic problems, divide-and-conquer tactics are desirable.
-I propose attached hierarchical bots: a tree of read-fork transactions, with read-write loops at the leaves.
-If a variable we observe before we fork changes, we must recompute the entire subtree.
-For graceful degradation to fallback behavior under problematic conditions, I propose hierarchical transactions.
-We can model safe exceptions that undo tentative writes then proceed on an alternative route.

-A variable is represented by an opaque reference `[ref-1123]` to a corresponding storage location `mem-1123` where the value is represented.
-The environment reserves the `ref-*` and `mem-*` volumes for this purpose.
-Reference words are implicitly defined, and should never be evaluated.
-This simplifies auxiliary tooling like type inference, security analysis, precise garbage collection, and support from projectional editors.
-References may be allocated by a read-write transaction or declared in user code, e.g. `[ref-alicebot-status]`.

-A preliminary API (in pseudo-Haskell):
+A preliminary API:

-        type T e r -- opaque transaction type Ref a -- opaque variable
-        instance Monad (T e)
-        alloc   :: T e (Ref a)
-        read    :: Ref a -> T e (Maybe a) write   :: Ref a -> (Maybe a) -> T e () fail    :: e -> T e r try     :: T e r -> T e' (Either e r) fork    :: T () () -> T e ()
+        type TX v e a -- opaque, monadic alloc   : a -> TX v e (v a) read    : v a -> TX v e a write   : v a -> a -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : TX v e a -> TX v e' ()

-        -- optimizable to remove a read dependency modify  :: Ref a -> (Maybe a -> Maybe a) -> T e () modify v f = read v >>= write v . f

-This API isn't ideal: It doesn't enforce a separation of read-write vs read-fork transactions.
-The exceptions aren't resumable.
-Caching is left to ad-hoc user code.
-I'm uncertain whether optional values are the best way to work with undefined memory locations.
-But it's a starting point.

-Effects are modeled as asynchronous interactions with system variables.
-The simplest case is writing a request to a system task queue.
-After we commit, the system will extract the request for handling.
-After handling, a response would be written to a designated variable or channel.
-Very often our response will include new variables, perhaps representing input and output channels for an established network connection.
-This is all very conventional modulo a minor restriction regarding synchronous requests: waiting on a response before we even commit a request is doomed to fail.
-It will not be difficult to support web applications or even general network access.

-For performance reasons, transactions will not be durable by default.
-A synch request, writing updates to durable storage, would be modeled as an effect.
-Waiting for synch to complete would be explicit.
-Multiple transactions can be batched, amortizing synchronization costs.

-Bots are custodians of an Awelon dictionary.
-We will develop an effectful API for reflection on the greater dictionary.
-This reflection API should provide features required for efficient projectional editing environments - access to binaries, cached computations, signaling changes, and so on.
-Bots can perform the same maintenance a human could.
-Later, our projectional editors might be implemented by bots via reflection and web apps.
-Reflection can be disabled for full ahead-of-time compilation, or secured so distrusted bots have limited access.

-Security is a relevant concern!
-Bot behavior will be shared through communities with varying degrees of distrust.
-Users should be able to control distrusted behavior without deep knowledge of implementation.
-To support this, I propose a `[F](norefs)` annotation, representing a dynamic assertion or static type attribute that passes only if `F` transitively contains no `ref-*` words.
-With this, we can encourage communities to share 'pure' bot behaviors separate from a configurable collection of static authorities.
-More conventionally, a linter can support static objects by warning whenever references to private state `ref-foo-local-v` are mentioned outside the corresponding `foo-*` prefix.

-*Note:* I contemplated specialized syntax for references: `[ref-1123]` would become `@1123`.
-However, I did not wish to fully bake this effects model into Awelon's simple syntax or semantics.
-I also considered concrete signed or sealed values.
-But references as reserved words are more convenient for associative tooling, e.g. garbage collection or directly binding runtime state.
+        type Bot = forall v e a .
+Env v -> TX v e a

+Here, `try` and `abort` support hierarchical transactions, exceptions, graceful degradation.
+Meanwhile, `fork` supports task-parallel divide-and-conquer tactics: after we commit, forked transactions are applied repeatedly, but only until the parent must be recomputed.

+Bots operate on an `Env` type, which models an abstract host environment.
+The environment provides system variables, likely hidden behind `args -> TX err ret` methods.
+Effects will be modeled as asynchronous interaction with these system variables.
+For example, network access might be requested through a system task queue.
+After we commit, our host will observe the request, establish the network channels, and respond through the requested variable or object.
+Beyond network access effects, an environment can provide filesystem-like state or reflective access to the Awelon dictionary.
+For security, we can control effects by wrapping a distrusted bot's definition to restrict direct access to the environment.

+In Awelon systems, bots will be 'installed' by defining them at an easily controlled location, perhaps `bot-*`.
+Users can securely control a distrusted bot definition by wrapping them, restricting direct access to the host environment.
+The bot definition is implicitly read at the start of each transaction, and any change is applied immediately, which supports live coding.
+To support durability and debugging, we might record variables within the dictionary, with variables represented as a symbolic reference `[ref-1123]` to a corresponding location `mem-1123`.
+I would reserve `ref-*` and `mem-*` words for this purpose, forbidding their use in normal Awelon code.

+Bots provide return arbitrary status values for debugging and task management.
+We can easily display the current status for every bot based on `e` or `a` for those that halt successfully, and also for badly defined bots (e.g. parse errors, type errors, quota limits).